JetSimon/second-pancreas/macm-101-set-theory-intro.md

 We use curly brackets to denote sets, like python: A = {a,b,c}

-Sets may repeat or be unordered and still be the same.
+Sets may be unordered and still be the same.

+Sets may not repeat unless they are a MULTI SET.
+Otherwise you may not have repetition.

 ---